Lateral Movement Detection Guide for SOC Analysts

 - System probing commands executed within 60 seconds window.

-- Execution of known discovery tools like SharpHound, AdFind, or BloodHound.
+- Execution of lateral movement tools and discovery utilities like SharpHound, AdFind, Mimikatz, or BloodHound.

 Immediate Response Actions